Measures of inaccuracy based on Varextropy: Varjwinaccuracy

-\end{proof} \begin{theorem} Suppose $X$ and $Y$ are random variables defined on the same support $S$, with PDFs $f$ and $g$.
-Then, $VarJ(X, Y)=0$ if and only if $Y$ follows a uniform distribution over $S$. \end{theorem} \begin{proof} If $Y$ has a uniform distribution, then it is easy to show that $VarJ(X, Y)=0$.
-Conversly, if $VarJ(X, Y)=Var_f[-\frac{1}{2}g(X)]=0$, then $-\frac{1}{2}g(X)=c$ where $c$ is a constant.
-Hence, $Y$ has a uniform distribution. \end{proof} Now, our aim is to obtain a lower bound for $VarJ(X, Y)$.
-To this end, we state a theorem due to \cite{Afend}. \begin{theorem} Assume that $X$ satisfies
+Hence, the varjwinaccuracy is not invariant under affine transformations. \end{remark} We now investigate the conditions under which $\VarJ(X, Y )$ vanishes. \begin{theorem} Suppose $X$ and $Y$ are random variables defined on the same support $S$, with PDFs $f$ and $g$, such that $g\in L^2(f)$.
+Then, $\VarJ(X, Y)=0$ if and only if $Y$ follows a uniform distribution over $S$. \end{theorem} \begin{proof} If $Y$ has a uniform distribution, then it is easy to show that $\VarJ(X, Y)=0$.
+Conversely, if $\VarJ(X, Y)=Var_f[-\frac{1}{2}g(X)]=0$, then $-\frac{1}{2}g(x)=c$ where $c$ is a constant.
+Hence, $Y$ has a uniform distribution. \end{proof} Now, our aim is to obtain a lower bound for varjinaccuracy.
+The variance $\VarJ(X, Y)$ captures the variability of the inaccuracy measure around its mean.
+Lower bounds for this quantity characterize the minimum attainable variability, and hence provide insight into the intrinsic stability of $J(X, Y)$ under the given distributions. \begin{remark} Let us now recall the lower bound for the $Var[g(X)]$, provided in \cite{Afend}.
+Assume that $X$ satisfies

 and has finite moment of order $2n$ for some fixed $n\geq 1$, where $\mu=E[X]<\infty$.
 Then, for any function $g$ satisfying $E[q^k(X)|g^{(k)}(X)|] < \infty, k = 0,1, \ldots, n,$ we have the inequality